 - Pension, health insurance benefits, inheritance rights that are impacted by the divorce

 - The need of the custodial parent to remain in the marital home

 With more than two decades of experience handling equitable distribution matters, Mr. Bloom is able to predict the way the court will rule on these matters with a fair degree of accuracy.
 He will use this knowledge to help you work through the process as harmoniously and efficiently as possible.
 This will ultimately save you money on legal fees and expedite the finalization of your divorce.

 If you need assistance with a pending divorce, please contact the Law Offices of Jeffrey M. Bloom today to schedule a consultation.
-Mr. Bloom serves clients in Bergen and Hudson Counties from his offices in Hackensack and West New York.
+Mr. Bloom serves clients in Bergen and Hudson Counties from his offices in West New York.